10 Questions To Ask A Freelance WordPress Developer Before Hiring

 Are you planning on hiring someone to build a professional-looking WordPress website for your business?
 Are you planning on hiring someone to redesign your current WordPress website?
 Do you want to upgrade your WordPress website to modern design standards?
 If you said yes to any of these questions, you need to find the right WordPress Expert that best fits your needs.
-In this article, we’ll share the top 10 questions to ask a freelance WordPress developer before hosting.
+In this article, we’ll share the top 10 questions to ask a freelance WordPress developer before hiring.

 But how do you know if you have the right WordPress Developer?
 The first step in any hiring process is to narrow your candidates and prepare for the interview.
 Narrowing your candidates is the easiest part since all it requires is a basic resume/background check.
 Do they fit your general needs?
 Experience?
 What’s the Budget?
 What are some of the projects you’ve worked on before?
 Do they have a Portfolio website?
 Once the initial screening is finished.
 You move to step 2, which is interviews.
 Interviews are meant as an opportunity for potential employees to get a chance to showcase their skills.